Step 1: Search for extractor #

 To set a Filter see the section Datasource parameters.

-For any Errors please refer to our DeltaQ Troubleshooting Guide.
+In case of errors, refer to the DeltaQ Troubleshooting Guide.